eldhojv/ejs/README.md

 <h1 align="center">Hi 👋, I'm Eldho Joy</h1>
 <h3 align="center">A passionate back-end developer from Texas.
 Currently I'm a graduate student at UTA pursuing MS in Computer Science specializing in Intelligent systems and Databases.
+I did my Software Development Engineer Internship at Tesla in their core infrastructure team.
 I have 3+ years of experience in Software Engineering.
 My primary focus is on back-end development using Golang and Python along with that I have interest in Cloud computing, Machine Learning and Data Science.</h3>

 - 🔭 I’m currently working on **something cool**